nestwave/D2CBridge/README.md

 ```

 For compilation, just use `make` or `make clean all`.
-The process will prompt for your Nestwave username and password.
+If no NestCloud user login and password were set in `security/sensitive-config.ini`, then the process will prompt for your Nestwave username and password.
 If you don't have one, please go to https://cloud.nestwave.com/ to create your account.

 In order to make the process fully automatic one can use `make NSW_USERNAME='username@company.com' NSW_PASSWORD='password'`.